 The City of Melbourne has seen a steady decline in emissions each year.
-In total, the City of Melbourne's operational emissions have reduced by 78 per cent from our 2011-12 baseline.
-Emission reductions have been driven largely by our Emissions Reduction Plan, however reductions have far exceeding the science-based targets set out in this Plan.
+In total, the City of Melbourne's operational emissions have reduced by 80 per cent from our 2011-12 baseline.
+Emission reductions have been driven largely by our Emissions Reduction Plan, and reductions have far exceeded the science-based targets set out in this Plan.